Pieces that survive the journey and

 - meteorites are small – less than about 1,000 tonnes, solid objects from space that have impacted the surface of a planet or moon.

-- the largest known meteorite weights more than 60 tonnes and is still lying where it fells at Hoba West in Namibia, Africa.
-(Photo: found it / today)
+- the largest known meteorite weighs more than 60 tonnes and is still lying where it fells on the farm of the same name, not far from Grootfontein,

 - meteorites found on Earth can be divided into three main categories – popularly known as irons, stones and stony-irons.